-NFTs, or Non-Fungible Tokens, are growing increasingly popular, as investors and collectors look to get involved in the latest blockchain craze — and some of the prices being paid for these pieces is insane.
+NFTs, or Non-Fungible Tokens, are growing increasingly popular, as investors and collectors look to get involved in the latest blockchain craze — and some of the prices being paid for them is insane.

-NFTs grew wildly in popularity throughout 2021, with art collections worth millions being sold as digital jpegs, and some of the top influencers and celebrities the world over getting involved in the action with their own projects, such as NELK’s Full Send Metacard.
+NFTs are continuously growing in popularity throughout 2022, with art collections worth millions being sold as digital jpegs, and some of the top influencers and celebrities the world over getting involved in the action with their own projects, such as NELK’s Full Send Metacard.

 We’ve seen collections like the Bored Ape Yacht Club and CryptoPunks become some of the most expensive pieces of art you could buy, with artists like Beeple and Pak selling their pieces for tens of millions of dollars.